Gay Malmö Travel Guide

 Gay-friendly Hotels in Malmö

-During our trips to Malmö, we were able to stay in two different hotels: the Ohboy Bike Hotel in Malmö and the Best Western Plus Hotel Noble House.
+During our trips to Malmö, we could stay in two different hotels: the Ohboy Bike Hotel in Malmö and the Best Western Plus Hotel Noble House.
 Our Hotel during our first trip to Malmö was Ohboy hotell, a bike hotel close to one of Malmö’s landmarks, the Turning Torso.
 Modern, minimalistic design and interior paired with rental bikes and the location not far from the seaboard makes the gay-friendly Ohboy hotell a good choice for a self-catering gaycation.
 Our second hotel, the Best Western Plus Hotel Noble House is located right in the heart of Malmö’s old town city center.
-The modern, hip, and luxurious style of the gay-friendly hotel with an excellent breakfast is a great choice for a city trip, not far from gay locations and sights.
+The modern, hip and luxurious style of the gay-friendly hotel with an excellent breakfast is a great choice for a city trip, not far from gay locations and sights.
 But there are, of course, more LGBTQ+ and gay-friendliness hotels and accommodations in Malmö!

 Gay-friendly Activities & things to do in Malmö

 Well, what to do in Malmö?!
 Let us tell you, it won’t get boring.
 Outdoor enthusiasts, museum lovers, fans of the Swedish culture – Malmö has something for everyone.
 A boat tour over the canals Rörsjökanalen and the harbor area, exploring the Malmö by bike leaving the car in the parking garage, spending a whole day in a Swedish bathhouse and sauna including skinny dipping in the Baltic – just a view of the activities we would recommend for your Malmö to-do list.
-And don’t miss to visit Malmö castle, one (or all) of the city parks and gardens, and take a stroll around the historic city center with a stop in one of the museums Malmö has to offer.
+And don’t miss visiting Malmö castle, one (or all) of the city parks and gardens, and take a stroll around the historic city center with a stop in one of the museums Malmö has to offer.
 And after dinner, it is time for a Theater or dance performance with some drinks in one of the bars, like the Red Shoe Bar.
 Malmö has all you need for an active gay-friendly vacation in southern Sweden.

 Enjoying the sun at Malmö Kallbadhus, a gay hot spot of Malmö © Coupleofmen.com